kylesnap/ernest/.github/CONTRIBUTING.md

 *  We use [testthat](https://cran.r-project.org/package=testthat) for unit tests.
    Contributions with test cases included are easier to accept.

-+  Some of ernest's can take a long time to run.
-Certain expensive tests can be skipped by setting the `ernest.extended_tests` option.
-This is currently set by `tests/testthat/setup.R`.
++  Some of ernest's tests can take a while to run.
+These tests can be skipped by setting the `ERNEST_EXTENDED_TESTS` environment option to `false`.

 ## Code of Conduct